danneu/hansel/README.md

-*Disclaimer: I started building this yesterday to learn Swift.
+*Disclaimer: I started building this yesterday to learn Swift and XCode.
 I don't have much experience with statically-typed languages.*

 # Hansel